Auto-PRE: An Automatic and Cost-Efficient Peer-Review Framework for Language Generation Evaluation: Experimental Setup

-Unlike the automated evaluation methods for multiple-choice questions mentioned in Section \ref{section one}, we focus on open-ended questions.
-To this end, we select three representative generative tasks:

-\textbf{Summary generation} involves generating a summary for a given text.
-For this task, we utilize the Extreme Summary (Xsum) dataset \cite{narayan-etal-2018-dont}, which consists of over 220,000 real single-document news and summaries collected by the British Broadcasting Corporation (BBC).

-\textbf{Non-factual question-answering} refers to providing answers to questions that do not have fixed responses.
-For this task, we choose the NF\_CATS dataset \cite{bolotova2022non}.
-It contains about 12,000 non-factual questions and these questions are categorized into eight classes to differentiate the difficulty levels.

-\textbf{Dialogue generation} requires generating human-like responses to numerous topics in daily conversation contexts.
-For this, we select DailyDialog \cite{li2017dailydialog}, which is a high-quality dataset of 13k multi-turn dialogues with less noise.

-For the above three datasets, we randomly sampled 100 instances from each as the question set and selected 7 different LLMs to generate answers, forming the answer set.
-Then we employed human annotators to provide annotations over the answer set (For Xsum and NF\_CATS, we reused the annotation from PRE).
-We used these annotations as ground truth to evaluate the performance of each evaluation method.
-To ensure the reproducibility, we set the \textit{temperature} as 0 and \textit{do\_sample} as False.
-More information about the datasets and LLMs used can be found in Appendix \ref{Appendix 0}.
+Unlike the automatic evaluation methods for multiple-choice questions, we focus on open-ended questions.
+To this end, we select three generative tasks along with representative datasets: (1) Summary generation: Xsum \cite{narayan-etal-2018-dont}, (2) Non-factual question-answering: NF\_CATS \cite{bolotova2022non}, (3) Dialogue generation: DailyDialog \cite{li2017dailydialog}.
+For the above three datasets, we randomly sample 100 instances from each as the question set and select 7 different LLMs to generate answers, forming the answer set.
+Then, we employ human annotators to provide annotations over the answer set.
+We use these annotations as ground truth to evaluate the performance of each evaluation method.
+More dataset details can be found in Appendix Section 1.